The High-Tech And Low-Tech Gadgets Entrepreneurs Must Invest In

 Only two certainties meet us in life and business: death and taxes.
-Be prepared for the latter by using a payroll tax platform to automatically deduct the taxes due to employees and clients whenever you send out the new round of paychecks.
+Be prepared for the latter by using any of the numerous free tax calculators available, payroll tax platform to automatically deduct the taxes due to employees and clients whenever you send out the new round of paychecks.
 Use Inuit when calculating employer payroll taxes for federal, Social Security and employee insurance tax rates, and you’ll save much more money than if you went to an accountant.
 Better still, the automatic calculation lets you click and file instantly, so that you need never engage in an all-night number-crunching marathon prior to April 15.

 Rip Identity Theft Up

 Small companies and startups carry more risk from a cyberattack or phishing scheme than their larger counterparts who can afford to purchase security filters and train workers about protocol.
 Luckily, you can negate most of the risk of identity theft simply by making sure your paper waste cannot be read and recovered.
 A $220 20-sheet ShredCare heavy-duty shredder gives you peace of mind.
 Documents containing customer credit card information, bank routing numbers or employee Social Security numbers cannot come back to haunt you after they’re shredded.
 Push a button to change gears or lubricate parts to give it longer-lasting use.